Alpha Equulei

-Alpha Equulei (α Equulei, abbreviated Alpha Equ, α Equ), officially named Kitalpha /kI'tælf@/, is a star in the constellation of Equuleus.
-It is a high proper-motion star only 190 light-years away.
+Alpha Equulei (α Equulei, abbreviated Alpha Equ, α Equ), officially named Kitalpha /kI'tælf@/, is the brightest star in the constellation of Equuleus.
+It is a binary system with an orbital period of 98.8 days and a sky separation of a few milliarcseconds, too small to be resolved with the naked eye.

 Nomenclature

 α Equulei (Latinised to Alpha Equulei) is the star's Bayer designation.

 It bore the traditional name Kitalpha (rarely Kitel Phard or Kitalphar), a contraction of the Arabic name قطعة الفرس qiṭ‘a(t) al-faras—"a piece of the horse".
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
-The WGSN approved the name Kitalpha for this star on 21 August 2016 and it is now so entered in the IAU Catalog of Star Names.
+The WGSN approved the name Kitalpha for α Equulei A on 21 August 2016 and it is now so entered in the IAU Catalog of Star Names.

 In Chinese, 虚宿 (Xū Sù), meaning Emptiness, is an asterism consisting of Alpha Equulei and Beta Aquarii.
 Consequently, the Chinese name for Alpha Equulei itself is 虛宿二 (Xū Sù èr, the Second Star of Emptiness).

 Properties

 The overall appearance of α Equulei is a G-type giant with an apparent magnitude of +3.92, but it is a spectroscopic binary consisting of two individual stars.

 The primary star is a G7 giant about fifty times more luminous than the Sun.
-It has an effective temperature of 5100 K and a radius of 9.2 times greater than the Sun.
+It has an effective temperature of 5160 K and a radius of 9.2 times greater than the Sun.

-The secondary is an A-type dwarf about 26 times as luminous as the sun.
-It has an effective temperature of 8,150 K and a radius 2.6 times greater than the sun.
+The secondary is an A-type main-sequence star that is about 27 times as luminous as the Sun.
+It has an effective temperature of 8,260 K and a radius 2.60 times greater than the Sun.
 It is a chemically peculiar Am star.